-Oscar Giles joined the LA Tech Family in February 2014 after spending the last nine seasons at Texas as the defensive ends coach, helping develop two Ted Hendricks Award winners as the nation's top defensive end and guiding the Longhorns to eight bowls and a national championship.
+Oscar Giles coached the Louisiana Tech defensive line in 2014 after spending the last nine seasons at Texas as the defensive ends coach, helping develop two Ted Hendricks Award winners as the nation's top defensive end and guiding the Longhorns to eight bowls and a national championship.

 A former player for the Longhorns, Giles has a deep knowledge of football and recruiting in the Lone Star State.
 After breaking into the coaching ranks at Southwest Texas in 1998, he was a graduate assistant at his alma mater in 1999 before moving on to stints at SMU and Houston before returning to Austin.

 In close to a decade with the Longhorns, Giles has helped develop two Ted Hendricks Award winners as the nation's top defensive end in Jackson Jeffcoat (2013) and Brian Orakpo (2008), along with two other finalists in Sergio Kindle (2009) and Tim Crowder (2006).
 Jeffcoat led the team in tackles (86), TFLs (22), sacks (13.0) and pressures (19), and tied for first in fumbles recovered (3).
-He was the only FBS lineman to lead his team in tackles, while ranking first in the Big 12 and tied for third nationally in sacks (1.0 per game/13).
-He joined Cedric Reed (10.0) to form one of the most dominant DE tandems in th country and the only one in the nation to each have 10 or more sacks.
-Jeffcoat also earned first-team All-America honors and was named Big 12 Defensive Player of the Year, while Reed was tabbed first-team All-Big 12.
+And also earned first-team All-America honors and was named Big 12 Defensive Player of the Year, while Reed was tabbed first-team All-Big 12.

 In 2012, Alex Okafor was a first-team All-Big 12 pick for the second-straight year and earned the CFPA's Elite Defensive Lineman Trophy, while Jeffcoat was an honorable mention all-league pick despite missing the final six regular season games with an injury.
-Okafor led the Big 12 in sacks, while also ranking among the best in forced fumbles and tackles for loss.
-He earned Defensive MVP honors at the Alamo Bowl, registering a dominant 4.5 sackes and six TFL before being drafted in the fourth round of the 2013 NFL Draft by Arizona.
-As a group, the DEs recorded 21 sacks and 41 TFL.
+Okafor led the Big 12 in sacks and earned Defensive MVP honors at the Alamo Bowl, registering a dominant 4.5 sackes and six TFL before being drafted in the fourth round of the 2013 NFL Draft by Arizona.

 In 2011, Okafor and Jeffcoat started all 13 games at defensive end with each ranking in the top 10 in the Big 12 in sacks and tackles for loss.
-Okafor was an AFCA All-American and unanimous first-team All-Big 12 selection after recording a team-high seven sacks to go with 14 TFL and 17 pressures.
-Jeffcoat was a second-team All-Big 12 choice and led the team with 21 TFL and eight sacks, while nine pressures on the year.
-The two ends helped the defense rank first in the Big 12 in total defense (11th NCAA), run defense (sixth NCAA), pass efficiency defense (10th NCAA) and pass defense.
+Okafor was an AFCA All-American and unanimous first-team All-Big 12 selection after recording a team-high seven sacks to go with 14 TFL and 17 pressures The two ends helped the defense rank first in the Big 12 in total defense (11th NCAA), run defense (sixth NCAA), pass efficiency defense (10th NCAA) and pass defense.